Dental Crown Renton, WA

 Although dental crowns are designed to last you for decades, in some cases, you may experience some issues with them.

 One of the most common issues is related to tooth sensitivity.
 If your tooth still has a nerve, your tooth may be sensitive to hot or cold food once the anesthesia wears off.
 Pain, when you bite down on the tooth, may also indicate the crown is sitting too high on the tooth.
-Both these issues can be managed by Dr. Kevin Kay at Kevin Kay DDS Family & Cosmetic Dentistry.
+Both these issues can be managed by Dr. Kevin Kay at Kevin Kay DDS Comprehensive Family Dentistry.

 Sometimes, porcelain-fused-with-metal crowns may show a dark line next to the gumline.
 This is of no functional concern since this is just the metal showing through the porcelain.
 However, people who have such a crown on their front tooth may want to get it changed as it may not be aesthetically pleasing.